SiddharthMaverick/k-NN-encryption/README.md

 # k-NN-encryption
-About SOC(Summer of Code) , k-NN encryption
+Hello fellas ,My name is Siddharth Verma and this is all About SOC(Summer of Code) , k-NN encryption